letam/expo-image-picker-issue-reproduce/Readme.md

 > Researching the issue Error: Call to function 'ExponentImagePicker.launchCameraAsync' has been rejected

+It seems to be related to the expo task manager too.

+** I've found that the issue appears when: **

+- Given you are tracking location via a task in the task manager
+- When you close the app
+- When you reopen the app
+- When you try to pick an image
+- Then the image picker will not open

 ## Reproduce the issue

 The issue is only reproducible with a full production build or a development build using a dev client.